vvaltchev/mylang/README.md

 }
 ```

-Exceptions might contain data, but none of the builtin exceptions
+Exceptions might contain data, but none of the built-in exceptions
 currently do.
 The list of builtin *runtime* exceptions that can be
 caught with `try-catch` blocks is: